 - 2 chopped green onions green parts only, for garnish

-- In a bowl combine the ground beef, salt, pepper, 1 1/2 teaspoons of the Worcestershire sauce, chopped onion, and garlic.
-Gently mix with your hands or a wooden spoon until just combined; don’t overmix.
-Form into four equal-size patties about 1/2 inch thick.
+- In a bowl combine the ground beef, salt, pepper, 1 ½ teaspoons of the Worcestershire sauce, chopped onion, and garlic.
+Gently mix with your hands or a wooden spoon until just combined.
+Be careful not to overmix.
+Form beef mixture into four equal-size patties about ½ inch thick.
 Place the patties on a plate, cover with plastic wrap, and transfer to the refrigerator to rest for 20 minutes.

 - While the patties are resting, add 1 tablespoon of the oil to a large skillet set over medium heat.
 When the oil is hot, add the onion wedges and saute until almost translucent, 5 to 7 minutes.
 Turn the heat to low and continue cooking for 10 minutes, stirring often, until they are soft and caramelized.
 Transfer to a bowl and set aside.

 - Add another 1 tablespoon of the oil to the skillet and set it over medium heat.
-When the oil is hot, swirl the pan around to evenly coat it, then gently place the patties in the pan, leaving room around each one.
+Carefully swirl the hot oil around the pan to evenly coat it, then gently place the patties in the pan, leaving room around each one.
 Cook until browned, about 4 minutes on each side.
 Using a spatula, remove the patties and transfer to a clean plate to rest.
 Cover with foil to keep the patties hot while you make the gravy.

-- Place 1 cup steamed rice on each plate and top in this order with 1 patty, some gravy, 1 fried egg, and chopped green onions before serving.
+- Place 1 cup cooked rice on each plate and top in this order with 1 patty, some gravy, 1 fried egg, and chopped green onions before serving.